surajmitsel/surajmitsel/Cpp/read/14_OperatorOverlaoding.md

 - The operator which cannot be overloaded
     - .(dot), ::, ?:, sizeof(), #, ##
     - .* (member selection through pointer to function)
-- operator overloadind should not be used to change the way operator works built-in type.
+- operator overloading should not be used to change the way operator works built-in type.
 - It is the job of the programmer to redefine operator in consistance and understandable manner.
 ```cpp
 void operator ++()